Unidata/ldm-docker/README.md

 Once you have completed your `docker-compose.yml` setup, you can run the container with:

     docker-compose up -d

+Note that if you have not pulled or built the LDM Docker image, this command will implicitly pull the image.

 The output of such command should be something like: